 model

-A template model specification from OpenMx using the mxModel function or a lavaan model using the lavaan function with option fit=FALSE).
+A template model specification from OpenMx using the mxModel function or a lavaan model using the lavaan function with option do.fit=FALSE).
 Model must be syntactically correct within the framework chosen, and converge to a solution.

 data